JAlcocerT/JAlcocerT/content/blog/entrep-deploying.md

 title: "Where to deploy?"
 date: 2025-08-08
 draft: false
-tags: ["VPS","PaaS for SaaS"]
+tags: ["VPS","PaaS for SaaS","Lean Startup"]
-description: 'Resources to launch your stuff.'
+description: 'Resources to launch your stuff to your clients.'
 url: 'where-to-deploy'
 ---

+Have your client in the loop asap.

+Thats one of the outcomes of *the lean startup*

 ## VPS